 An integrated lecture/laboratory experience that examines the anatomy and physiology of humans.
-Includes a survey of the nervous, endocrine, digestive, urinary and reproductive systems from the histological and gross anatomical perspectives.
+Includes a survey of the cardiovascular, endocrine, digestive, urinary and reproductive systems.
 Lecture three hours, laboratory three hours each week. \$50 lab fee.
 Offered spring on demand.